Data-driven material identification in micromorphic continua: Numerical simulations

 \section{Numerical simulations}

-This section presents numerical simulations demonstrating the capability of the proposed framework to identify \emph{generalized} material states from heterogeneous kinematic field data and applied forces.
-Specifically, our approach enables the faithful identification of non-trivial features in generalized stresses, such as non-symmetric and higher-order components.
-We assess the representativeness of the identified material data for accurately characterizing the mechanical response in BVPs of non-standard continua.
+\tB{This section presents numerical simulations demonstrating the capability of the proposed framework to identify generalized material data from heterogeneous kinematic fields and applied forces.
+The examples show that, within the class of micromorphic materials encompassed by the local phase space~\eqref{eq:ps} with coordinates $(\eps_e,\gam_e,\zet_e,\sig_e,\btau_e,\bmu_e)$, the method can identify the effective continuum type and the constitutive response associated with its generalized stress--strain components.
+Specifically, our approach enables faithful identification of non-trivial micromorphic stress features, including non-symmetric and higher-order contributions, across different material behaviors.}